potaotototo/TechJam/README.md

 1. **No Promotions** - Reviews should not contain promotional links
 2. **No Irrelevant Content** - Reviews must be about the location, not unrelated topics
 3. **No Rant Without Visits** - Rants/complaints must come from actual visitors (inferred via content/metadata)

+Note that we penalise reviews based on the above general policies.

 ### 🌍 Advanced Processing Capabilities